-- Normal entry price is $30 and also includes a boat ride along the Estrella River where you can check out the local flora and fauna, and probably see a few wild sloths.
+- The normal entry fee for the Sloth Sanctuary Costa Rica is $30 and also includes a boat ride along the Estrella River where you can check out the local flora and fauna, and probably see a few wild sloths.

 - You can pay more to go to the ‘Slothpital’ which I think is a downright fantastic word.
 This is where the tiny sloth-babies are looked after, although paying more DOESN’T MEAN YOU CAN HOLD ONE.

 - It’s also possible to stay at the Sanctuary’s Buttercup Inn for around $100 a night.